langep/ShootRoom/README.md

 E - Throw down space grenade to generate a lot of space

 ## NOTE
-Unfortunately, building to WebGL results in a broken build with sticky or non-responsive input.
-Please download the build for your platform from `Builds/`.
+Unfortunately, WebGL might not work on Chrome.
+It seems to work in Firefox.